SilvioGiancola/SoccerNet-code/src/Detection/README.md

-# Minute classifier
+# Action Spotting

 cd into the main folder of the repo `SoccerNet-code`.

 Run the following code to get the best model with ResNET and NetVLAD:

-`python src/Classification/ClassificationMinuteBased.py --training data/listgame_Train_300.npy  --validation data/listgame_Valid_100.npy --testing data/listgame_Test_100.npy --PCA --features ResNET --network VLAD`
+`python src/Detection/ClassificationSecondBased.py --testing data/listgame_Test_100.npy --model Model/ResNET_PCA_VLAD64_model.ckpt --features ResNET --network VLAD`

 `--features` can be
 `ResNET`,